munificent/craftinginterpreters/book/functions.md

 ^code function-to-string

-This will give nicer output if you decide to print a function value:
+This gives nicer output if a user decides to print a function value:

 ```lox
 fun add(a, b) {